RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 In the 'czechia_price' table it was four columns:
 * information about year - date_from (inserted into the year() function afterwards)
 * mean foodstuff price - value (afterwards averaged and rounded).
-Note: it is not clearly defined in what units the food prices are presented here - we assume they are in Czech crowns.
+Note: it is not clearly defined in what units the food prices are presented here - we assume they are in Czech korunas.
 * food category name (from joined codebook 'czechia_price_category')
 * information about the quantity for which the prices are valid - created by concatenating the 'price_value' and 'price_unit' (from the 'czechia_price_category' codebook) columns via the concat() function.